 The curriculum includes study in:

-Students in the master's in quality management program receive instruction by professors who bring real-world experience to the classroom.
-Florida Tech's faculty is professionally connected with some of the top names in the field.
-Lecture and discussion, individual and group work, case study analysis and organizational consulting are combined to provide a comprehensive learning environment.
+Students in the master’s in quality management program receive instruction by professors who bring real-world experience to the classroom.
+Florida Tech’s faculty is professionally connected with some of the top names in the field.
+Lecture and discussion, individual and group work, case study analysis and organizational consulting, are all combined to provide a comprehensive learning environment.
 Small class sizes allow students to work one-on-one with professors and develop a lifelong network with fellow classmates.